Mac-Chiato/azure-docs.de-de/articles/virtual-machines/windows/convert-disk-storage.md

 $disk = Get-AzureRmDisk -DiskName $diskName -ResourceGroupName $rgName

 # Get the ARM resource to get name and resource group of the VM
-$vmResource = Get-AzureRmResource -ResourceId $disk.diskId
+$vmResource = Get-AzureRmResource -ResourceId $disk.Id

+$vm = Get-AzureRmVM $vmResource.ResourceGroupName -Name $vmResource.ResourceName

 # Stop and deallocate the VM before changing the storage type
 Stop-AzureRmVM -ResourceGroupName $vm.ResourceGroupName -Name $vm.Name -Force

-$vm = Get-AzureRmVM $vmResource.ResourceGroupName -Name $vmResource.ResourceName

 # Change the VM size to a size that supports premium storage
 # Skip this step if converting storage from premium to standard